 CBDA and CBD are both cannabinoids, a class of chemical compounds produced by the cannabis plant.
 There are an estimated 113 cannabinoids in cannabis, but the concentrations of each cannabinoid will vary depending on the variety of the plant and whether the plant’s materials have been decarboxylated.

 CBD is present in only very small amounts in growing cannabis plants.
 Instead, most CBD initially exists as CBDA, and it isn’t until the plant is cut, dried, and heated that CBDA transforms into CBD.

 Like CBD, CBDA is a non-intoxicating compound which means it doesn’t cause any euphoric effects when consumed.

+CBDA benefits that have been discovered so far appear to be related to the compound’s influence on the endocannabinoid system and 5-HT receptors.
 Rather than bind directly with the endocannabinoid system’s receptors, CBDA interacts with the endocannabinoid system by inhibiting the cyclooxygenase-2 (COX-2) enzyme.
 CBDA is also thought to influence serotonin-related 5-hydroxytryptamine (5-HT) receptors.